The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 where $\pi_c$ denotes the canonically normalized phonon $\pi$ appearing in the EFT of inflation.
 The mode function for $\pi_c$ is given by

 We also denote the corresponding bulk-to-boundary propagator by $K_\pi$.

-Although the action for $\pi_c$ strongly breaks the de Sitter boost symmetries, it preserves the dilatation symmetry, under which $\pi_c(\eta, \bm{x}) \to \pi_c(\lambda \eta, \lambda \bm{x})$.
-In the next chapter, we review the systematic construction of the EFT for $\pi$ and its coupling to matter fields, guided by the underlying symmetries.
+Although the action for $\pi_c$ strongly breaks the de Sitter boost symmetries, it preserves dilatation, $\pi_c(\eta, \bm{x}) \to \pi_c(\lambda \eta, \lambda \bm{x})$.
+In the next chapter, we review how to rigorously write down the EFT for $\pi$ and couple it to matter fields, using the underlying symmetries.
 For simplicity, we assume that the free actions of the heavy matter fields remain de Sitter invariant, corresponding to unit sound speeds.

 Within the on-shell correlators of $\pi_c$, the limit $c_s \to 0$ effectively mimics the behavior of setting $\omega_i \to 0$ in the off-shell correlators analyzed previously.
 This correspondence arises because the sound speed $c_s$ directly controls the dispersion relation, tying the external energies and momenta.
 Consequently, in an alternative MFS limit defined by: